President’s Corner

 The revelation part came after the meeting was over and we were discussing what happened.
 We decided as a Guild we should make up BEGINNERS KITS.
 We have volunteers making very nice knitting bags, some are providing steel needles (preferable size 8/9, short), knitting lessons DVDs (while supplies last), scissors, sewing needles, crochet hooks and of course some yarn.
 A simple pattern for a garter stitch scarf will be provided in each kit.
 We are always taking new beginner patterns.

-Terri Derrick, if you have any donations, questions or comments.
+Please contact Terri Derrick, if you have any donations, questions or comments.